 Focus on developing good habits at home, too.
 Provide your cat with plenty of playtime every day to help keep them active and avoid obesity.
 Daily exercise is great for your cat’s health, but you may need to encourage your cat to stay active, especially if they’re an indoor-only cat.
 Try experimenting with different toys to see what piques your cat’s interest, and invest in a cat tree so your cat can satisfy their urges to climb, stretch, and scratch.

-Carefully choosing the food you feed your cat can also promote good health and a long life.
+Carefully choosing the food you feed your cat can also promote good health and longevity.
 Discuss your cat’s nutrition with your vet.
 Your vet can help you choose the food and feeding plan most appropriate for your cat’s age, breed, lifestyle, and overall health.

-When you share your life with a cat, you naturally want to extend his life span as much as possible.
+How long do cats live?
+The answer varies.
+However, when you share your life with a cat, you naturally want to extend their life span as much as possible.
 Providing good, attentive care can help do that.
 One of the best ways you can maximize your cat’s life span is to make sure that you’ve planned for potential vet expenses.
 For example, if your cat is diagnosed with a serious health condition, they might need medications or other treatments.
 The same is true if your cat ever gets seriously sick or injured.
 These emergency vet bills can add up, so plan for them.
 Put money into a savings account or consider getting pet health insurance, just in case.
 Ensuring your cat can promptly get the vet care they need can help keep them healthy and allow them to live as long as possible.